Mubasher0755/e-portfolio/Week2.md

 ## Artefact 3: Scholary Article
-**Artificial Intelligence,Machine Learning, and Robotics:The Core of Tomorrow's Industries** *Rachel J.C.
+**Artificial Intelligence,Machine Learning, and Robotics:The Core of Tomorrow's Industries**

+*Rachel J.C.
 Fu, Ph.D.*
 *AI, ML, & Robotics in Business.
 2025, 1(2), 6-9*

+*Correspondence: racheljuichifu@ufl.edu Eric Friedheim Tourism Institute | Dept. of Tourism, Hospitality and Event Management, College of Health and Human Performance, University of Florida, USA*

 ### **Abstract**
 The second issue of AI, ML, and Robotics in Business arrives amid global uncertainty